Stay in touch

 You may find it helpful to talk to someone else who’s had a diagnosis of secondary breast cancer.

-- Meet other women with a secondary diagnosis and get information and support at a Living with Secondary Breast Cancer meet-up.
+Meet other people with a secondary diagnosis and get information and support at a Living with Secondary Breast Cancer group.

 You can also call Breast Cancer Now’s Helpline free on 0808 800 6000.